-We help refugees with questions about the asylum procedure and bureaucracy
+We help with questions about asylum procedures

-• Orientation during the asylum procedure
+• Problems with the asylum procedures

 • Applying for social benefits, permission to work or change of place of residence